-- A. All tops must have at least two inches of material on the top of their shoulders.
-Shirts, tops, t-shirts that are too revealing are not allowed.
-Low-cut tops revealing cleavage, halter tops, off the shoulder tops, muscle shirts, shirts cut to expose side of torso, and tops that reveal the midriff or torso are prohibited. - B. All shorts, skirts, and dresses must be appropriate in length (mid-thigh).
-Low riding, baggy pants/jeans are not allowed.
-Jeans/pants with tears that expose body parts above mid-thigh are not allowed. - C. Hats are to be removed as you step foot into the building or before.
+- A. All tops must have at least two inches of material on the top of their shoulders. - B. All shorts, skirts, and dresses must be appropriate in length. - C. Hats are to be removed as you step foot into the building or before.
 Hoods may not be put up to cover a student's head. - D. Shoes must be worn at all times.
-Slippers are not appropriate footwear for school. - E. Additionally, the following are not acceptable: bandanas, pajamas, exposed underwear, apparel with profanity, obscene or suggestive remarks, clothing advertising drugs or alcohol stores or establishments, clothing that displays drugs or alcohol of any sort or any see through tops or bottoms.
+Flip flops are prohibited footwear at the elementary school.